QuChunhe/study/Database.md

 DataStax recommends that you use a small number of seeds, such as three nodes per datacenter.
 You should specify the same list of nodes for all nodes in a cluster.
 If your cluster has multiple datacenters, include at least one node from each datacenter as seed providers.

+[p169]

+DataStax recommends that you use the parallel and partitioner range options during a repair wherever it’s possible to do so.
+        $ nodetool repair -dc DC1